Henry Trinder: Professional career

 Trinder's first appearance for Gloucester was a brief substitute appearance at Edgeley Park when he came on for Leon Lloyd towards the end of the 2007–08 season.
 The following season he started four times, covering for Mike Tindall when he was with England or injured.

 In 2017/18, Trinder was awarded try of the week in Week 6 for his try against Northampton Saints and again in Week 14 for his try against Leicester Tigers.

-Trinder was called up to the English national side for the uncapped annual fixture against the Barbarians in May 2014.
+Trinder was called up to the England national side for the uncapped annual fixture against the Barbarians in May 2014.

-On 12 April 2021, after 13 years playing at Kingsholm, it was confirmed that Trinder would leave Gloucester to sign for Vannes in the Pro D2 competition in France as a medical joker for the rest of the 2020-21 season.
+On 12 April 2021, after 13 years playing at Kingsholm, it was confirmed that Trinder would leave Gloucester to sign for Vannes in the Pro D2 competition in France as a medical joker for the rest of the 2020–21 season.

 In August 2021 it was announced that he had signed for RFU Championship side Ampthill as a player-coach.